Adatepe Olive Oil Museum

-Adatepe Olive Oil Museum (Zeytinyağı Müzesi) is a museum in Çanakkale Province, Turkey.
-The museum is in Küçükuyu (next to Adatepe) of Ayvacık ilçe (district) and on Turkish state highway connecting İzmir to Çanakkale.
-It is located in an abandoned soap plant.
+Adatepe Olive Oil Museum (Zeytinyağı Müzesi) is a museum complex inside the town of Küçükkuyu in Çanakkale Province, Turkey, located on Turkish state highway connecting İzmir to Çanakkale.
+In 2001, an abandoned soap plant was repurposed to be the first olive oil museum in Turkey.

-Turkey is one of the major olive producers of the world.
-The museum has been established to exhibit the tools about olive and olive oil.
+The museum exhibits the tools about olive and olive oil.
 These include olive presses, harvesting and storage equipment.
 Folkloric material around Adatepe is also exhibited.
+Olive oil related products are sold in the museum, which have been found to be one of the purest and of highest quality.